balanced/balanced-docs/overview/rev1/guides/escrow.rst

 the marketplace escrow.

 Marketplaces have complete control over how funds are disbursed from escrow.
-Funds in escrow may be distributed to recipients as desired.
-There is inherently no time limit for the duration funds may sit in escrow.
+Funds in escrow may be distributed to recipients as desired, however, funds must be paid to merchants within 30 days of the charge.
 Best practice is to refrain from releasing funds until after merchant fulfillment has occurred, confirmation of a shipped product or completion of a service for example.
 Escrow is not meant as a means of extended withholding.
 Holding funds in escrow for extended periods of time often leads to an increased number in chargebacks and customer dissatisfaction.

+.. admonition:: Requirements
+  :header_class: alert alert-tab full-width alert-tab-yellow
+  :body_class: alert alert-green alert-yellow

+  Funds must be paid to merchants within 30 days of the charge.

 |